ycaglar/MachineLearningOversimplified/README.md

 ``` -->

 ## How to Contribute

 Contributions are always welcome.
-Please take the following steps for your commit.
+Please follow the steps below for your pull request.

 1. Fork this project to your account
 2. Create a branch for the change you are proposing